 So many paddlers underestimate the amount of water they’re going to need.
 The sun sucks the moisture right out of you, and you could end up at risk of dehydration.
 The amount of water needed for a kayaking trip is determined by how far you’re paddling, how hot it is, and how much cloud cover there is, but a good rule of thumb is one liter for every two hours that you are on the water.
 Get a good water bottle for kayaking

 Bring the Right Tools for the Job

 When you’re fishing from a powerboat, there’s a good chance you’ve got all the gear needed for just about any situation.
-But the tackle box used for kayak fishing is usually a fraction of the size, so it’s best to carefully consider what you’ll need for this specific outing.
+But the tackle box used for kayak fishing is usually a fraction of the size, so it’s best to carefully consider what you’ll need for this specific outing, it's also important to not over pack and only bring the essential items for fishing.
 Plan on eating your catch?
 Bring a stringer.
 Want to hold onto your fish and weigh it while your buddy takes a photo?
 Don’t forget the fish grips.
 Also, you’ll always need some basic tools like a line cutter and a pair of pliers for removing hooks.

 Buy a Quality Paddle

 Most beginners focus too much on the quality of their kayak, but when you’re just starting out, a great boat isn’t necessary.
 Almost everyone will upgrade once they’ve got some experience and more money.
 But it’s worth it to spend money on a good paddle – nothing is worse than having it snap and needing to scrap the rest of the day.
 You’ll want something solid and comfortable, especially since sea kayakers cover a lot of distance in a day.